Identity Cards for French Nationals on Day Trips to The Bailiwick of Guernsey.

 - Carriers will only take bookings for French nationals travelling on day trips where a return ticket has been booked for return on the same day

-The pilot scheme will operate between the 26th April 2023 and the 30th September 2023 and will be reviewed regularly by the Guernsey Border Agency to ensure compliance with the MoU.
+The scheme will operate until the end of September 2024 and will be reviewed regularly by the Guernsey Border Agency to ensure compliance with the MoU.

 Common Travel Area consists of the Republic of Ireland, the United Kingdom, the Isle of Man, Guernsey and Jersey but for these purposes excludes the Republic of Ireland.